Home » All Blogs » Introduction to OmniScripts

 When to use OmniScripts?

-Here are a some example when you can use OmniScripts.
+Here are some examples of when you can use OmniScripts.

 1. Provide a guided path to complete a business process.